Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 What will you learn from Pilot Weather?

 He discussed topics that are relevant to pilots and flying in adverse weather.
 After reading this book, you will be more confident in operating aircraft.
-Confident, you’ll know which day is unsuitable for surfing the sky.
+Sure, you’ll know which day is unsuitable for surfing the sky.

 You’ll learn to control your ego and not jeopardize flight safety in weather conditions.